Traditional Italian Broccoli Soup

 - Make it vegetarian or vegan: Use a flavorful vegetable broth and omit the cheese or use a dairy-free alternative that melts well.

 - Add other vegetables: Carrots, celery, or sautéed onion can be added in with the broccoli to add variety to the flavor base.
-This veggie combination is called a mirepoix, and it works well in soups across the board, as you’ll see in my slow living soup-making guide.

 - Use cauliflower or romanesco: These can be substituted for broccoli entirely or used in combination for a slightly different flavor and texture.